stevehollx/global-road-and-trail-climbs/README.md

 ## About
 If you are unfamiliar with an area, and are an endurance athlete, you may seek out where the best climbs are for an area.
 This repository is a living database to calculate and attribute all significant hill/mountain climbs in the world, based on currently available OpenStreet Map data and opensource elevation data.

+It gets both roads, greenways/paths, and any trails that are on openstreetmaps (OSM has a lot of public trails in it now).

+If the street name changes or the surface type changes, it is considered a new climb.
+This is an architectural decision to not have sprawling confusing climbs.
+There is a connected_climbs attribute to find and link up adjacent street climbs for a continued experience.

 ## Criteria
 To prevent this from containing all flat roads across the world, the list is filtered to a climb score of > 6000, as derived by Distance (meters) × Average Grade (%).